MasterZhou1/gpt2-tinytiny/README.md

 Currently we implement and finish the pretrian part of GPT2-tinytiny.

 Future works:
-- SFT is still going on with some issues.
+- LoRA and SFT is still going on with some issues.

 Main References: